Peter Verigin

+Not to be confused with his son Peter P. Verigin.

 Biography

 In Transcaucasia

 Peter Vasilevich Verigin was born on in the village of Slavyanka in Elisabethpol Governorate of Russian Empire.
 The village, located in the north-west of what is today the Republic of Azerbaijan, was one of the settlements founded by the Doukhobors, a large sect of communally living peasants, exiled to the Transcaucasia from Ukraine and southern Russia in the 1840s.
 His father, Vasily Verigin, was an illiterate, but reportedly rich peasant, who, once elected a village headman, "showed himself a real despot".

 is the Feast of Saints Peter and Paul.
 Although the Doukhobors do not traditionally venerate saints, this day is known as St. Peter's Day (Петров день) is still a traditional day of celebration.
 It is possible that Verigin was named after St. Peter.

 Peter was one of seven brothers.
 Peter and two other brothers, Vasily and Grigory, were home-schooled, at least to the extent of learning to read and write.
 There were no formal schools in Doukhobor villages at the time, and his four older brothers did not study.